material-motion/material-motion/specifications/motion-family.md

 **Platform-specific bridge families**

-Existing animation and interaction systems should be bridged to Material Motion using bridge families.
+A motion family that delegates to an existing animation or interaction system is called a **bridge family**.

+Bridge families are often the first families to be built for a platform.

 Bridge families form the foundation upon which compositional families can be constructed.

-Bridge families often use delegation in order to connect the external system to the runtime's activity state.

 ### Composition families